due to the blue-collar workmanship of his films, no director ever made as many enduringly popular movies as John Sturges while

 Incredible cast includes Robert Ryan, Lee Marvin, Walter Brennan and oh-so-nasty Ernest Borgnine.

 (1953).
-As movie premises go you can't do much better than this: seeking help to save her husband from slowly drowning while
+As movie premises go you can't do much better than this one: seeking help to save her beloved husband from slowly drowning while

 trapped under heavy timber on a remote Baja beach, Barbara Stanwyck solicits the aid of Ralph Meeker, who turns out to be an

-escaped convict who kidnaps her!
+escaped convict-murderer who kidnaps her!
 Nobody does heroic villainy better than Meeker and Stanwyck does hysteria to the point you

 wish he'd shoot her, but when scenes hit, they really hit home.